marisarpo/horizons-week02/day1/1_horello/README.md

 Let's start by fixing the spacing.
 We need to apply the same `padding` property (that's currently applied to the `section` tag) to the `footer` as well.
-The `section` selector has been copied to the top of this phase's CSS file.
+The `section` selector has been copied to the top of this part's CSS file.
 You can apply a set of properties to multiple selectors by specifying the list selectors separated by commas.
 Replace "`section`" (line 1) with "`section, footer`" here